jacques/docs.npmjs.com/CODE_OF_CONDUCT.md

 ## Acceptable Package Content

 <!--
 TODO: This should probably be split out into a separate doc.
 Maybe just link to the appropriate location in the Terms of Use once we have it.
 -->

 The Service administrators reserve the right to make judgment calls about what is and isn't appropriate in published packages.
 These are guidelines to help you be successful in our community.

 Packages published to the Service must be created using the npm command-line client, or a functionally equivalent implementation.
 For example, a "package" must not be a PNG or JPEG image, movie file, or text document.
 Using the Service as a personal general-purpose database is also not allowed for this reason.
-Packages should be npm packages, and nothing else.
+Packages should be npm packages and nothing else.

 Packages must contain some functionality.
 "Squatting", that is, publishing an empty package to "reserve" a name, is not allowed.

 Packages must not contain illegal or infringing content.
 You should only publish packages or other materials to the Service if you have the right to do so.
 This includes complying with all software license agreements or other intellectual property restrictions.
-For example, redistributing an MIT-licensed module with the copyright notice removed, would not be allowed.
+For example, redistributing an MIT-licensed module with the copyright notice removed would not be allowed.
 You will be responsible for any violation of laws or intellectual property rights.

 Packages must not be malware.
-For example, a package which is designed to maliciously exploit or damage computer systems, is not allowed.
+For example, a package which is designed to maliciously exploit or damage computer systems is not allowed.
 However, an explicitly documented penetration testing library designed to be used for white-hat security research would most likely be fine.